Samsung Electronics (OTCMKTS:SSNLF) Reaches New 1-Year Low at $57.75

-Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating) shares reached a new 52-week low during trading on Thursday .
-The company traded as low as $57.75 and last traded at $57.75, with a volume of 0 shares changing hands.
+Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating)’s stock price reached a new 52-week low during trading on Wednesday .
+The stock traded as low as $57.75 and last traded at $57.75, with a volume of 0 shares.
 The stock had previously closed at $57.75.

-Separately, Loop Capital initiated coverage on shares of Samsung Electronics in a research report on Wednesday, June 22nd.
+Separately, Loop Capital started coverage on shares of Samsung Electronics in a research note on Wednesday, June 22nd.
 They set a “buy” rating for the company.

 About Samsung Electronics